Different Types of Life Insurance Cover Explained

 Something could happen tomorrow

-Remember, taking out life insurance isn’t all that bad – you’re protecting your family and putting a plan in place for the inevitable, regardless of how far away death may seem.
+Remember, taking out life insurance isn’t an unecessary expense – you’re protecting your family and putting a plan in place for the inevitable, regardless of how far away death may seem at the moment.

 And, what’s more, you can now get life insurance with a free gift to make the process of taking out cover seem a lot more bearable!
 Gifts include gift cards up to a massive £250 and a free trip to the USA.
-We don’t advise choosing a policy based on the free gift on offer – always make sure that you are getting the best cover for you and your situation, despite any insurer incentives.
+We don’t advise choosing a policy based on the free gift on offer – always make sure that you are getting the best cover for you and your situation, despite any insurer incentives – but it can help if you’re deciding between two providers, for example.

 Read more: Life Insurance With a Free Gift